 Heart disease is a major health issue today.
 Your blood sample can provide information about your heart as well as your arteries.
 Your insurer is finding out information about:

-This substance is your ‘good’ cholesterol.
-Everyone has good cholesterol and your insurer will be looking to see if you have an optimum level of this good cholesterol that helps your body ward off stroke or heart attack.
+- HDL– This substance is your ‘good’ cholesterol.
+Everyone has good cholesterol and your insurer will be looking to see if you have an optimum level of this good cholesterol that helps your body ward off a stroke or heart attack.

-LDL is Low Density Lipoprotein which is regarded as bad cholesterol.
+- LDL– LDL is Low-Density Lipoprotein which is regarded as bad cholesterol.
 Your test will provide a reading of your LDL level.

-This ratio is also a helpful determining factor for your insurer.
-The lower the number the lower the risk or likelihood of heart disease.
+- LDL/HDL Ratio– This ratio is also a helpful determining factor for your insurer.
+The lower the number is the lower the risk or likelihood of heart disease.

 The health of your liver is another essential factor your insurer will examine.
 Their tests look at enzymes like Alkaline Phosphatase, AST, ALT, and GGT which may determine if there is liver or muscle disease present.

 Your protein level can indicate to your provider if either liver or kidney disease may be present.

 Bilirubin and Albumin Levels